binaryage/firelogger.py/README.markdown

 # FirePython

-FirePython is a sexy Python logger console integrated into [Firebug 1.3][firebug].
+FirePython is a sexy Python logger console integrated into [Firebug][firebug].

 Originally, I have created it to light up my lonely nights I was spending with [Google App Engine][appengine].